-A number of locational alternatives were evaluated on the basis of E&S sensitivities, among other criteria, at the outset of the Sazagan Power Purchase (SPP) scheme.
-In the early stages of feasibility studies, the Government of Uzbekistan, through the Ministry of Energy, engaged GOPA Consulting to provide technical support to identify suitable sites for the projects planned under the scheme.
+A number of locational alternatives were evaluated on the basis of E&S sensitivities, among other criteria, at the outset of the Sazagan Power Purchase (SPP) Scheme.
+In the early stages of feasibility studies, the Government of Uzbekistan, through the Ministry of Energy, engaged GOPA Consulting to provide technical support in identifying sites suitable for the projects planned under the scheme.

-Due to the scarcity of land with sufficient insolation, the study targeted one three plots of land for the development of (i) a single PV power plant, (ii) nearby sub-station, (iii) BESS with a short-range, underground connection to the sub-station (under separate Sazagan 1 project), and (iv) an OTL to link the power plant with the sub-station.
+Due to the scarcity of land with sufficient insolation, the study targeted one three plots of land for the development of a (i) single PV power plant, (ii) nearby sub-station (under separate Sazagan 2 project), (iii) BESS with a short-range, underground connection to the sub-station, and (iv) a single OTL to link the power plant with the sub-station.
 This plan was subsequently transferred to the Project Developer via the SPP scheme, for advanced feasibility studies.

-With the commencement of detailed feasibility investigations and the ESIA, a number of E&S constraints were identified within the interior and vicinity of the sites originally selected for the development of the PV power plant and sub-station in Nurobod District, specifically:
+With the commencement of detailed feasibility investigations and the ESIA, a number of E&S constraints were identified within the interior and vicinity of the sites originally selected for the development of the PV power plant and BESS in Nurobod District, specifically: